logo

 Research indicates that there is only a 3% decrease in feed intake when cows are switched to OAD milking during summer.
 If this decrease is not enough to balance feed supply and demand on the farm and reach target pasture covers, then other options (e.g. culling, drying-off some cows and/or feeding supplements) need to be implemented in conjunction with OAD milking.

-Reduce demand
+Reducing demand

 Dispose of known culls.
 Do this earlier rather than later.
 Cull on pregnancy diagnosis, production worth, and somatic cell count.
 The objective is to carry as many cows as practicable beyond autumn without jeopardising next season.

-Feeding supplement to culls is expensive.
+Feeding supplements to culls is expensive.
 If the known culls are disposed of the rest of the herd is fed better and the extra feed goes to milk production – not to maintenance as is the case with culls.
 Where 20% of the herd is culled the remaining cows can be fed 25% more i.e. cows have more feed for milk production and cow condition.

 The aim of early culling and drying off of low-condition score and poor-producing cows is to keep as many cows as possible milking into autumn.
 This is important to capture any benefits from an autumn flush in pasture growth.
 The later the dry period breaks, the less likely a farm will capture the carryover benefits of any additional inputs and of keeping as many cows milking as possible.

-Last updated: Sep 2023
+Last updated: Oct 2024

 Share: